-Reflecting on the my thought above, I decided to write up a recipe that we’ve used for many years.
-Since it is middle of a winter, now it is the time to charge ourselves with energy and for this purpose spinach comes to my mind right away!
+Reflecting on my thought above, I decided to write up a recipe that we’ve used for many years.
+Since it is middle of winter, now it is the time to charge ourselves with energy and for this purpose, spinach comes to my mind right away!
 These little pies are very delicious and will not leave everyone (if not most) very delighted with their delicate taste.
 Don’t forget the benefits of dear old spinach :)

 - 4 large bunches of spinach, 3 lb

 - 1/4 cup vegetable oil

 - 1/2 tsp chili powder

 - Salt to taste